Shahnameh: Influence on Persian language

 After the Shahnameh, a number of other works similar in nature surfaced over the centuries within the cultural sphere of the Persian language.
 Without exception, all such works were based in style and method on the Shahnameh, but none of them could quite achieve the same degree of fame and popularity.

 Some experts believe the main reason the Modern Persian language today is more or less the same language as that of Ferdowsi's time over 1000 years ago is due to the very existence of works like the Shahnameh, which have had lasting and profound cultural and linguistic influence.
 In other words, the Shahnameh itself has become one of the main pillars of the modern Persian language.
 Studying Ferdowsi's masterpiece also became a requirement for achieving mastery of the Persian language by subsequent Persian poets, as evidenced by numerous references to the Shahnameh in their works.

-Although 19th century British Iranologist E. G. Browne has claimed that Ferdowsi purposefully avoided Arabic vocabulary, this claim has been challenged by modern scholarship, specifically Mohammed Moinfar, who has noted that there are numerous examples of Arabic words in the Shahnameh which are effectively synonyms for Persian words previously used in the text.
-This calls into question the idea of Ferdowsi's deliberate eschewing of Arabic words.
+Ferdowsi purposefully avoided Arabic vocabulary in Shahnameh; a view also claimed by 19th-century British Iranologist E. G. Browne.
+This claim has been recently examined by modern scholarship, specifically by Mohammed Moinfar, who states that approximately 700 words are of Arabic origin, accounting for around 9% of the book's vocabulary.
+The overwhelming majority of Shahnameh's lexicon remains distinctly Persian in origin.

-The Shahnameh has 62 stories, 990 chapters, and some 50,000 rhyming couplets, making it more than three times the length of Homer's Iliad, and more than twelve times the length of the German Nibelungenlied.
+The Shahnameh has 62 stories, 990 chapters, and some 50,000 rhyming couplets, making it more than three times the length of Homer's Iliad and more than twelve times the length of the German Nibelungenlied.
 According to Ferdowsi himself, the final edition of the Shahnameh contained some sixty thousand distichs.
 But this is a round figure; most of the relatively reliable manuscripts have preserved a little over fifty thousand distichs.
-Nezami-e Aruzi reports that the final edition of the Shahnameh sent to the court of Sultan Mahmud of Ghazni was prepared in seven volumes.
+Nizami Aruzi reports that the final edition of the Shahnameh sent to the court of Sultan Mahmud of Ghazni was prepared in seven volumes.